uptrace/bunrouter/README.md

 High-speed, flexible, tree-based HTTP router for Go.

 This is inspired by [Julien Schmidt's httprouter](https://www.github.com/julienschmidt/httprouter), in that it uses a patricia tree, but the implementation is rather different.
 Specifically, the routing rules are relaxed to allow wildcards and static tokens in a path segment.
 This gives a nice combination of high performance with a lot of convenience in designing the routing patterns.
-In [benchmarks](https://github.com/dimfeld/go-http-routing-benchmark), httptreemux is close to, but slightly slower than, httprouter, except on purely static routing trees with no path variables, where httprouter is much faster than almost anything else.
+In [benchmarks](https://github.com/dimfeld/go-http-routing-benchmark), httptreemux is close to, but slightly slower than, httprouter.

 ## Why?
 There are a lot of good routers out there.
 But looking at the ones that were really lightweight, I couldn't quite get something that fit with the route patterns I wanted.
 The code itself is simple enough, so I spent an evening writing this.